Richard H. GRANGER

 M, b.
 March 1869

-Warren N Leonard was born in March 1869 at Michigan, USA.1,2 He was the son of Warren Leonard and Laura A. Craw.
+Warren N Leonard was born in March 1869 at Michigan, USA.1,2 He was the son of Warren Wellington Leonard and Laura A. Craw.

 Warren N Leonard appeared on the census of 4 June 1900 at Household 39-39, Almer, Tuscola, Michigan, USA; Leonard, Warren, Nov 1845, Farmer, NY NY NY Laura A., wife, Sep 1848, MI VT NY Warren N., son, 31, Mar 1869, MI NY MI.2